davefowler/judgmentdai/README.md

 # Judgment DAI Website

-A static website built with Metalsmith for Judgment DAI, focusing on the risks of artificial general intelligence.
+A static website built with Metalsmith for the site [Judgment DAI](https://judgmentdai.com), focusing on the risks of artificial general intelligence.

 ## Getting Started